-To hear appeals against action short of dismissal against the Chief Executive, the Chief Finance Officer or the Monitoring Officer and to confirm the action recommended by the Investigation and Disciplinary Committee or to award no sanction or a lesser sanction than recommended by the Investigation and Disciplinary Committee.

-- 2. To hear appeals from Executive Directors in respect of disciplinary action up to and including dismissal and from Heads of Service in respect of disciplinary action where the sanction is dismissal.
+- To hear appeals against action short of dismissal against the Chief Executive, the Chief Finance Officer or the Monitoring Officer and to confirm the action recommended by the Investigation and Disciplinary Committee or to award no sanction or a lesser sanction than recommended by the Investigation and Disciplinary Committee. - 2.
+To hear appeals from the Senior Officers in respect of disciplinary action up to and including dismissal in respect of disciplinary action where the sanction is dismissal.
 The Panel will be advised by the Monitoring Officer or Deputy Monitoring Officer with a senior member of Human Resources in attendance.
 If after hearing the appeal the Panel decides to uphold a decision to dismiss then they must make this recommendation to the Council. - 3.
-To hear appeals from Executive Directors against being made redundant, in accordance with the Council's Employment Stability Policy.
+To hear appeals from the Senior Officers against being made redundant, in accordance with the Council's Employment Stability Policy.
 The Panel will be advised by the Monitoring Officer or Deputy Monitoring Officer with a senior member of Human Resources in attendance.